 The American Geosciences Institute (AGI) is now accepting advance orders for the Earth Science Week 2016 Toolkit.
 The Toolkit contains educational materials for all ages that correspond to this year's event theme, "Our Shared Geoheritage."

-In celebration of Earth Science Week 2014, the American Geosciences Institute (AGI) is sponsoring three national contests honoring this year's theme, “Earth’s Connected Systems.”
-This year's competitions will feature a photography contest, a visual arts contest, and an essay contest.
+In celebration of Earth Science Week 2016, the American Geosciences Institute (AGI) is sponsoring four contests honoring this year's theme, "Our Shared Geoheritage."
+This year's competitions will feature the traditional photography contest, visual arts contest, and essay contest -- as well as a new video contest.

-Each day during Earth Science Week 2014 (October 12-18), science teachers, students, and the public are invited to focus on a different area of Earth science.
-Go online today to view a new webcast about “Focus Days” of this year’s celebration.
+Each day during Earth Science Week 2016 (October 9-15), science teachers, students, and the public are invited to focus on a different area of Earth science.

 Dianna McDowell, a teacher at Kemps Landing Old Donation School in Virginia Beach, Virginia, has been named the 2016 recipient of the Edward C. Roy, Jr. Award for Excellence in K-8 Earth Science Teaching.

 The American Geosciences Institute (AGI) is pleased to announce that the theme of Earth Science Week 2016 is “Our Shared Geoheritage.”
 This year’s event will promote awareness of the many ways that science helps us understand, appreciate, and make the most of our geoscience heritage, or, as it is commonly known worldwide, “geoheritage.”